-This technology, namely the electrolysis of salt water solutions, have been known for decades.
+You may be familiar with the fundamental principles which make this technology possible, namely the electrolysis of salt water solutions, which have been known for decades.
 OSG uses a solution of sodium chloride (salt) and fresh water as feedstock.
 When electricity is applied to the feedstock, a disinfecting oxidant solution is produced.

-Electrochemical generation has a number of applications for disinfection as a cost effective way to replace chlorine gas, bulk sodium hypochlorite, calcium hypochlorite, chlorine dioxide, bromine, glutaraldehyde and other traditional boicides.
+Electrochemical generation has a number of applications for disinfection and can be a cost-effective way to replace chlorine gas, bulk sodium hypochlorite, calcium hypochlorite, chlorine dioxide, bromine, glutaraldehyde and other traditional boicides.